seihoukei/svelte-game-template/README.md

 Used to shape value into a string:

 - `DisplayString.number` - Scientific notation, 2 decimal digits
-- `DisplayString.shortNumber` - Scientific notation, minimum decimal digits
+- `DisplayString.shortNumber` is a shorthand for `DisplayString.number` with `SHORT` format
 - `DisplayString.percentage` - fraction displayed as percentage
-- `DisplayString.time` - formats time as SSs, MM:SS or HH:MM:SS
+- `DisplayString.time` - formats time based on time format
+- `DisplayString.duration` is a shorthand for `DisplayString.time` with `SHORT_DURATION` format
-- `DisplayString.html` and `DisplayString.text` - apply registered replacers to the string.
+- `DisplayString.text` - applies given set of replacers to the string

-#### DisplayString.Processor

-`DisplayString.Processor` is a constructor for string processor that applies chain of replacers to givven string.

-Replacer is an object that has `search` field with search string or regexp to replace and fields like `html`, `text` or others with replacement string or function to apply.
-Array of those can be passed to Processor constructor, or they can be passed one by one to instance's `.addReplacer`

-Instance's `.apply(string, type)` applies every replacer with replacement provided for given type.

-`DisplayString` has a default processor, which can have replacers added with `DisplayStriong.addReplacer`, those are applied through `.html` and `.text` methods.
+- `DisplayString.html` is a shorthand for `DisplayString.text` with `HTML` format

 ### Save states